OliverCadman/re_vibe_ci_ms2/README.md

 ## Videos

-The embedded videos featured in the Practice Tips sidebar were supplied [YouTube](https://www.youtube.com)
+The embedded videos featured in the Practice Tips sidebar were supplied by [YouTube](https://www.youtube.com)

 ## Icons